-International offshore students
+International students outside New Zealand

 Staff at Te Herenga Waka—Victoria University of Wellington are here to ensure you are well supported while studying overseas.